kai-bat/SubnauticaManta/README.md

 # Subnautica Manta Mod

 A mod for subnautica to add the manta concept submarine.
 Thats it.
-Its a WIP, so be patient
+Probably won't be finished by me